martinmch/todo.d/README.md

 # todo.d

-> A simple and extensible shell script for managaing your tasks in a directory.
+> A simple and extensible shell script for managing your tasks in a directory.

 todo.d is a computer program (currently written in bash) for easily tracking tasks.
 All tasks correspond to a single file.